Post-quantum steering is a stronger-than-quantum resource for information processing: Introduction

 \section{Introduction}

 A striking property of nature is that it is non-classical.
-Entanglement \cite{EPR35,schrodinger1935gegenwartige}, Bell nonlocality \cite{Bell64}, and Steering \cite{schrodinger36,SteeWiseman07,SteeWiseman207} are examples of quantum phenomena that can be observed experimentally \cite{BellExp1,BellExp2,BellExp3,SteeExp1,SteeExp2,SteeExp3} and which cannot be explained by classical physics.
+Entanglement \cite{EPR35,schrodinger1935gegenwartige}, Bell nonlocality \cite{Bell64}, and steering \cite{schrodinger36,SteeWiseman07,SteeWiseman207} are examples of quantum phenomena that can be observed experimentally \cite{BellExp1,BellExp2,BellExp3,SteeExp1,SteeExp2,SteeExp3} and which cannot be explained by classical physics.
 Besides their foundational relevance, with the advent of quantum information theory we learned a valuable lesson: these seemingly bizarre quantum features can be exploited to process information more efficiently, even in ways that could never be possible with classical resources alone \cite{BellRev,SteeRevSDP,SteeRev}.

-Stemming from motivations from the foundations of physics, or from the necessarily paranoid perspective on cryptographic tasks, quantum theory may not always be taken as the ultimate theory describing nature.
-That is, it is fruitful to explore the possibility of physical theories that supersede quantum.
-This allows us, for example, to devise quantum cryptographic protocols that are robust against powerful adversaries that are not bounded by the laws of quantum theory \cite{QKD1,QKD2}, and also to formulate physical principles that a quantum world must satisfy \cite{popescu1994quantum,brassard2006limit,pawlowski2009information,navascues2010glance,LO,LO2,afls,MNC}.
-These post-quantum theories, as well as the post-quantum phenomena that they feature, may therefore be studied beyond philosophical aspects, and from the perspective of the resources they provide for operational tasks.
+\bel{A ubiquitous framework in which the scope of quantum advantage in information processing is explored is the so-called {device-independent {framework}}, where the parties executing protocols only rely on the classical inputs and outputs with which they operate their shared (and possibly quantum) devices.
+Such {a} framework is particularly well suited to the necessarily paranoid perspective on cryptographic tasks \cite{BellRev}, and is almost ubiquitously underpinned by a Bell nonlocality setup.
+A special milestone in the research of non-classical resources for device-independent information processing was the realisation that there exist correlations beyond what is quantumly admissible (a.k.a., {post-quantum} {correlations}), but which nonetheless are consistent with special relativity \cite{popescu1994quantum}.
+These so-called no-signalling correlations, moreover, were shown to be consistent with alternative theories of nature, confirming the necessity of their study.
+Exploring these general no-signalling correlations enabled, for example, the design of quantum cryptographic protocols that are robust against powerful adversaries that are not bounded by the laws of quantum theory \cite{QKD1,QKD2}, and also the formulation of physical principles that a quantum world must satisfy \cite{popescu1994quantum,brassard2006limit,pawlowski2009information,navascues2010glance,LO,LO2,afls,MNC}.
+These post-quantum correlations are hence studied beyond philosophical {motivations}, and from the perspective of the resources they provide for operational tasks.}